sjbennett123/polarlarp/content/background/bloody_fist.md

 #### Orcamedies

 The spirt of the great orcish inventor that plagued Greyhorn captured in a talking skull.
-He attempted to join the Bloody Fist but rather than take him in the Bloody Fibst took the only part they needed of him his intellect and flayed the flesh from his bones.
+He had attempted to join the Bloody Fist but rather than take him in, the Bloody Fist took the only part they needed his intellect and flayed the flesh from his bones.
 Now he provides technical assistance but plots his death and an end to this half life.

 ##### Ballista